 Compact and flexible design: This is another feature common with LED shop lights.
 You can deform them to the shape that you need.

-Perfect: LED lights are not only efficient, they do not build up any heat whatsoever.
+Perfect: LED lights are not only efficient, but they also do not build up any heat whatsoever.
 They can be also used in any weather conditions.

 Environmental friendly: Since they are free of mercury, LED garage lights are highly recommended.